WizardGit/StingerRunRacing/README.md

-make sure to utilize built-in usersave methods like indexOfDragonInUse add an inventory to freeroam add wandering boat in lake to level four add wanderin speedstinger pack to freeroam or part of quest? put targets on npc dragons and have dragon fireballs hit other npc racers button to turn on target's target if within range - and button to fire fireball frenzy with admin heads on targets
+make sure to utilize built-in usersave methods like indexOfDragonInUse add an inventory to freeroam add wandering boat in lake to level four add wandering speedstinger pack to freeroam or part of quest? put targets on npc dragons and have dragon fireballs hit other npc racers button to turn on target's target if within range - and button to fire fireball frenzy with admin heads on targets